 Artificial intelligence and robotics are emerging technologies that try to simulate human intelligence in AI systems.
 It was American scientist John McCarthy who came up with the name “artificial intelligence” in 1955.

 Artificial intelligence (AI) and robotics are general terms that imply the use of computer and cyber technology to model and replicate human behavior.
-Research on AI and robotics focuses on the analysis and development of algorithms that exhibit and perform intelligent behavior with the slightest human intervention.
+Research on AI and robotics focuses on advanced analytics and development of algorithms that exhibit and perform intelligent behavior with the slightest human intervention.

 These techniques have been applied to a wide range of problems that emerge in robotics, e-commerce, mathematics, medical diagnosis, gaming, and military planning and logistics, just to mention a few.
 A lot of research groups fall under the umbrella term of AI in the department.
 However, they are also disciples in their own right, which include: robotics, computer vision, natural language processing, computational biology, and e-commerce.